MarianaGo202/Project_1-Sea-Surface-Temperature/README.md

 ## Objective

-<p align="justify">The objective of this project is to investigate how Sea Surface Temperature anomalies have changed between 1982 and 2024 and to apply a reproducible data analysis workflow to an oceanographic dataset.</p>
+<p align="justify">The objective of this project is to investigate how Sea Surface Temperature anomalies changed between 1982 and 2024 and apply a reproducible data analysis process to an oceanographic dataset.</p>

 The analysis addresses the following questions: